Neon Rosy Barb

 Description

-The general coloration of the Neon Rosy Barb is silvery or coppery pink.
-Males are a more reddish color.
-There is a black spot just in front of caudal peduncle, and there may be some black along the top margins of the anal and dorsal fins.
-When spawning, the males color intensifies to a deep rosy red or a purplish red.
+The general coloration is silvery or coppery pink body though the males have a more reddish color.
+They have a black spot just in front of the caudal peduncle, and there may be some black along the top margins of the anal and dorsal fins.
+When spawning, the male’s color intensifies to a deep rosy red or a purplish red.

 Fish Keeping Difficulty